- “And your petitioner as in duty bound shall ever pray etc”: how an 18th-century petition works

 - Hatful of History to host History Carnival for Dec 2015: Nominate now! | Hatful of History on History Carnival 151

 - artandarchitecturemainly on History Carnival 151

 - Carnival — 10/28 – 11/03/2015 | Sorting out Science on History Carnival 151

+The next History Carnival will be at History is Elementary on 1 March.
 Email nominations for recently published posts about history (a historical topic, reviews of books or resources, reflections on teaching or researching history) to historyiselementaryATyahooDOTcom, or use the … Continue reading

 It’s a bumper edition of early modern Carnivalesque!

 * This is a damn fine way to cook spare ribs.
 You can of course substitute your own sweet/sour barbecue style sauce. * I’ve been addicted to this Rwandan coffee for some time (possibly since it first arrived in the … Continue reading